 What should I do if I'm running late for my appointment?

 If possible, please email us at email@example.com so we can let your tutor know you'll be a few minutes late.
 Your tutor may have another appointment scheduled after you, which can limit your consultation time.
 If students are running more than 5-10 minutes late, we recommend rescheduling so they can utilize their entire appointment time.
 Our team will work with you to identify another available tutor who can help you or reschedule your session for a day and time that is more convenient.

 What should I do if I need to cancel or reschedule my appointment?

 Sometimes students want to reschedule their consultation if they do not get as far as they had planned in their writing.
 The first thing to remember is that feedback is always helpful--even if that feedback is on a less complete draft.
 However, we understand that life happens and you may not be able to attend your scheduled consultation.
 When this happens, please email firstname.lastname@example.org to let us know so that we can make the appointment available for another student and work with you to reschedule for a day and time that is more convenient.

 Can I bring my child(ren) with me to the Writing Center?

 Do I need to be an Ivy Tech student to receive tutoring help?

-Our team serves the entire Ivy Tech Indianapolis community, including students who are degree-seeking and courses-only, international students, as well as guest students who are visiting Ivy Tech from other colleges and universities.
+Our team serves all Central Indiana Ivy Tech students, including students who are degree-seeking and courses-only, international students, and guest students who are visiting Central Indiana Ivy Tech from other colleges and universities.
 We are happy to support you with your Ivy Tech assignments.
-At this time, we are unable to provide writing support for community members or tutoring assistance on assignments from other colleges and universities.
+At this time, we are unable to provide writing support for community members or tutoring assistance on assignments from other Ivy Tech regions or other colleges and universities.